Garylee021/community.keyos.net/site/about/upstream-projects.md

 ### How do we contribute to Debian?

-VyOS is a platinum-level sponsor of Debian long-term support project led by [Freexian](https://www.freexian.com/lts/debian/).
+KeyOS is a platinum-level sponsor of Debian long-term support project led by [Freexian](https://www.freexian.com/lts/debian/).

 ## Linux kernel